-Encino Visitation Rights Attorneys
+Encino Visitation Rights Lawyers

 Helping You Defend Your Parental Rights

 The visitation arrangement you have with your co-parent determines how much time you spend with your child.
 For many parents, negotiating a visitation schedule is the most nerve-wracking part of navigating a child custody dispute.
-At Zahn Law Offices, our experienced Encino visitation rights lawyers will work with you to pursue an optimal outcome in your case.
+At Zahn Law Office, our experienced Encino visitation rights lawyers will work with you to pursue an optimal outcome in your case.

-Understanding Custody in California
+Understanding Types of Custody in California

 In California, there are two types of custody: